CtrlK

 Progressive Disclosure

-References to asset files and related skills are present, which is good.
-However, the main file is a monolithic wall of JSON examples that should be split into separate reference files.
-The panel types catalog, alert configuration, and provisioning examples would be better as linked references, keeping the SKILL.md as a concise overview.
+There are references to external files (asset JSONs, related skills) which is good, but the main file itself is a monolithic wall of JSON examples that should be split into separate reference files.
+The panel type catalog and full dashboard JSON examples would be better as linked references, keeping the SKILL.md as a concise overview.

 2 / 3